Algodystrophy: when and how it manifests itself.

 This is done to exclude the hypothesis of an osteoporotic syndrome, since it allows a differential diagnosis to be made.

-When treating the problem of algodystrophy or SDRC it is preferable to inform the sports patient of the discovery of this disease by giving him reassurances and informing him that it is a treatable disorder.
+When treating the problem of algodystrophy or SDRC it is preferable to inform the patient on discovery of this disease by giving him reassurances and informing him that it is a treatable disorder.
 It is important to follow this approach in order to avoid damaging the psychic sensitivity of the patient.

 The treatment will therefore aim to completely restore previous behaviors with a profound change in management through functional re-education and physiotherapy and balneotherapy, recommending physical activity as soon as possible.